 Learning how to clean diamonds properly is not difficult, especially if you have an ultrasonic cleaner.
 Don’t let the name fool you, ultrasonic cleaners aren’t very expensive and they are vital for keeping your jewelry looking fabulous.

-Choosing the Right Ultrasonic Jewelry Cleaner
+The Right Ultrasonic Jewelry Cleaner

-Ideal home jewelry cleaner characteristics
+Ideal home ultrasonic jewelry cleaner characteristics

 - A heater – water must be warm in order to loosen dirt